OmyDaGreat/KotlinLibraryTemplate/README.md

 Logging from `co.touchlab:kermit` for ease of use

-## Customizable Commitizen
+## Kommit

-Built-in support for a branch of commitizen, [cz-cust](https://github.com/leoforfree/cz-customizable), allowing for formatted commits
+Built-in support for [Kommit](https://github.com/OmyDaGreat/Kommit), a git commit message generator

 ## Version Catalog